-If you know where you would like to live then use the Search by Community page.
+If you are looking for a home in Los Angeles and know where you would like to live then use the Search by Community page.

 And for the braver amongst you, if you are on a desktop you may use the Map Search.